 Many scientific applications are written in Fortran and need to access scalable algorithms for efficiency, need to pass data between different grids with different parallel distributions, or need reduced representations of high-dimensional data, for example, to optimize storage.
-The ALExa project is providing technologies to address these needs for exascale applications.
+The Accelerated Libraries for Exascale (ALExa) project is providing technologies to address these needs for exascale applications.